Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling

 \section{Abstract}

 Disease progression modeling aims to characterize and predict how a patient's disease complications worsen over time based on longitudinal electronic health records (EHRs).
-Accurate modeling of disease progression, such as type 2 diabetes, can enhance patient sub-phenotyping and inform effective and timely interventions.
-However, the problem is challenging due to the need to learn continuous-time dynamics of progression patterns based on irregular-time event samples and patient heterogeneity (\eg different progression rates and pathways).
+For diseases such as type 2 diabetes, accurate progression modeling can enhance patient sub-phenotyping and inform effective and timely interventions.
+However, the problem is challenging due to the need to learn continuous-time progression dynamics from irregularly sampled clinical events amid patient heterogeneity (\eg different progression rates and pathways).
 Existing mechanistic and data-driven methods either lack adaptability to learn from real-world data or fail to capture complex continuous-time dynamics on progression trajectories.
 To address these limitations, we propose \textbf{T}emporally \textbf{D}etailed \textbf{H}ypergraph \textbf{N}eural \textbf{O}rdinary \textbf{D}ifferential \textbf{E}quation (\textbf{TD-HNODE}), which represents disease progression on clinically recognized trajectories as a temporally detailed hypergraph and learns the continuous-time progression dynamics via a neural ODE framework.
 TD-HNODE contains a learnable TD-Hypergraph Laplacian that captures the interdependency of disease complication markers within both intra- and inter-progression trajectories.
 Experiments on two real-world clinical datasets demonstrate that TD-HNODE outperforms multiple baselines in modeling the progression of type 2 diabetes and related cardiovascular diseases.